International Society of Arthroscopy, Knee Surgery and Orthopaedic Sports Medicine: Membership

 Individuals qualified as orthopaedic surgeons, musculoskeletal surgeons, rheumatologists or the equivalent in their home countries and who are in good medical standing in their national or regional association as determined by the membership committee of the ISAKOS.
 Active members are entitled to vote at all meetings of the membership and are eligible to hold office in the society.
 Active Membership is awarded pending an application review at a meeting of the Membership Committee.
 The Membership Committee meets at all annual AAOS meetings and at ISAKOS congresses.

 Awards

-In order to promote excellence in research and to reward those who have worked for the benefit of the Society, ISAKOS offers a number of awards.
+ISAKOS offers a number of awards.
 These awards are for original papers in the various categories which are submitted for the biennial Congress.
 The awards are presented at the Congress and notified in the Society Newsletter and on the ISAKOS website.

 Many of the Awards honour prominent present and past ISAKOS members and past notable doyens of sports surgery while others offer financial support for research, Fellowships and attendance at various ISAKOS sponsored meetings.

 In keeping with the fundamental mission of ISAKOS some preference is given to supporting research and scholarships to individuals from countries where such opportunities may not have otherwise been available.